US Dollar Collapse Predictions: The Dollar is on its way out

 US Dollar Collapse Predictions: Bretton Woods and Petrodollar system history

 Today most of the world’s trade is conducted in USD (U.S Dollars).
 This is the “defacto” global reserve currency for trading between most nations.
-Around the end of WW2 (World War 2) the “Bretton Woods” system was setup by a group of 44 nations in a conference held at Bretton Woods, New Hampshire (USA).
-This monetary system established the rules for commercial and financial relations among the participant nations which included United States, European nations, Australia and many others.
+Around the end of WW2 (World War 2) the “Bretton Woods” system was set up by a group of 44 nations in a conference held at Bretton Woods, New Hampshire (USA).
+This monetary system established the rules for commercial and financial relations among the participant nations which included the United States, European nations, Australia and many others.
 Member nations would peg their currencies to the U.S. dollar, and the U.S. would peg the US dollar to gold, at a price of $35 an ounce.

 Vietnam War and the Gold Peg: The central role of the dollar in world trade eventually forced the US to run a persistent trade deficit.
 By the early 1960s, the U.S. dollar’s fixed value against gold (35$ per ounce) was seen as overvalued.
-The profligate spending due to the Vietnam war and the welfare programs during the 1960’s meant that the dollar was seen as being overvalued against its gold reserves.
-A few countries tried to withdraw the gold that they had sent to United States for safekeeping.
-After a run on its gold reserves, in August 1971 then President Nixon declared a temporary suspension of the dollar’s convertibility into gold and thus the original Bretton Woods system collapsed.
+The profligate spending due to the Vietnam war and the welfare programs during the 1960s meant that the dollar was seen as being overvalued against its gold reserves.
+A few countries tried to withdraw the gold that they had sent to the United States for safekeeping.
+After a run on its gold reserves, in August 1971 then-President Nixon declared a temporary suspension of the dollar’s convertibility into gold and thus the original Bretton Woods system collapsed.
 By 1973, the Bretton Woods system was replaced by freely floating fiat currencies.
 The dollar subsequently lost 20% of its value (devalued against gold)

 - In return, the Saudis would use their oil wealth (which had gone up a lot especially given the price rise) to buy US Treasuries (i.e.US Debt)